 At the moment, only Category 1 vehicles.
 This means that at present only fully electric cars are eligible for the plug-in grant.

-- The grant will pay for 35% of the purchase price for these vehicles, up to a maximum of £3,500 for cars
+- The grant will pay for 35% of the purchase price for these vehicles, up to a maximum of £3,000 for cars priced below £50,000

 - The maximum available for a van is £8,000, with eligibility criteria of 75g/km CO2 or less and ability to travel at least 10 miles without any emissions at all